Wannabe-King/QuikPick/README.md

 ## Credit
 First I want to thank [Loco Kilo](https://youtu.be/rR3mxe6qcmw?si=OLsjTKqn93q8ifkv), from whom I got the base structure of this project.
 He has made an amazing video tutorial making a **Restaurant Picker App** on this channel.

+## Credit
+- Custom Options by User
+- Reset Button
+- Clear UI
+- App Name and Icon
+- Splash Screen
+- Direction for use of app

 ## Getting Started

 This project is a starting point for a Flutter application.